-- □ Large easy-to-read 20 characters x 4 lines in a compact size.
-Fits nicely in a 1U rack mount case (37.08 mm overall height).
+- Large easy-to-read 20 characters x 4 lines in a compact size.
+Fits nicely in a 1U rack mount case (37.08 mm overall height typical to 38.00 overall height maximum).
 Choice of 3 colors.
 Edge-lit display is backlight with 12 LEDs, 6 per side.
 Attractive stainless steel bezel. - Six-button translucent silicon keypad with screened legend is backlit with white LEDs.
 Fully decoded keypad: any key combination is valid and unique. - □ Only a single supply is needed.
-Wide power supply voltage range (VDD = +3.3v to +5.5v) is perfect for embedded systems. - Adjustable backlight and contrast.
+Wide power supply voltage range (V{DD} = +3.3v to +5.5v) is perfect for embedded systems. - □ Adjustable backlight and contrast.
 Backlight and contrast are fully voltage compensated over the power supply range.
-No adjustments to the contrast setting or backlight brightness are needed. - DAC (Digital-to-Analog Converter) controls the constant current LED driver. - We work to continuously improve our products, including backlights that are brighter and last longer.
-Slight color variations from module to module and batch to batch are normal.
-If you need modules with consistent color, please ask for a custom order. - Four bicolor (red + green) LED status lights.
-Using constant current LED driver, the LEDs' brightness can be set by the host software, which allows smoothly adjusting the LEDs to produce other colors (for example, yellow and orange). - The CFA735 is powered by an ST-Micro STM32F103 series 32-bit ARM-based microcontroller and Sitronix ST7529 driver/controller. - The microSD card slot may be used for future firmware updates.
-Firmware updates are announced through our PCN (Part Change Notices).
-To ensure that the appropriate people in your organization receive notices, please ask them to subscribe at www.crystalfontz.com/news/pcn.php.
-Leave the supplied dummy microSD card in the slot.
-If you remove the dummy card and the slot is empty when the module is powered on, you can irreparably damage the module. - Robust packet based communications protocol with 16-bit CRC. - □ Nonvolatile memory (flash) capability: - Customize the "power-on" display settings. - 16-byte "scratch" register for storing IP, netmask, system serial number, etc. - Optional ATX functionality allows the keypad buttons to replace the power and reset switches on your system, simplifying front panel design.
-The 16-pin Crystalfontz WR-PWR-Y25 ATX power switch cable may be used for direct connection to the host's power supply. - □ Hardware watchdog can reset host on host software failure. - Firmware support for the optional Crystalfontz FBSCAB (FB System Cooling Accessory Board).
-For more information, see Connect Optional FBSCAB (Pg.
-34).
-The combination of the CFA735 with the optional FBSCAB (CFA735+FBSCAB) allows: - Control up to four fans with RPM monitoring.
-Fail-safe fan power settings allows host to safely control four fans based on temperature. - You can add DOW (Dallas One-Wire) devices including the Crystalfontz WR-DOW-Y17 that has a DS18B20 temperature sensor.
-Monitor temperatures up to 16 channels at up to 0.5°C absolute accuracy. - RS232 to DOW bridge functionality allows control of other One-Wire compatible devices (ADC, voltage monitoring, current monitoring, RTC, GPIO, counters, identification/encryption).
-Additional hardware required. - □ RoHS compliant. - □ Factories have ISO certification.

-Product materials are in compliance with the regulations related to the EU Directive 2006/121/EC for Registration, Evaluation, Authorization and Restriction of Chemicals (REACH).
+No adjustments to the contrast setting or backlight brightness are needed. - DAC (Digital-to-Analog Converter) controls the constant current LED driver. - A row of four bicolor (red + green) LED status lights on the front of the display.
+Using constant current LED driver, the LEDs' brightness can be set by the host software, which allows smoothly adjusting the LEDs to produce other colors (for example, yellow and orange). - □ The CFA735 is powered by an ST-Micro STM32F103 series 32-bit ARM-based microcontroller and Sitronix ST7529 driver/controller. - □ Robust packet based communications protocol with 16-bit CRC. - □ Nonvolatile memory (flash) capability: - Customize the "power-on" display settings. - 16-byte "scratch" register for storing IP, netmask, system serial number, etc. - Optional ATX functionality allows the keypad buttons to replace the power and reset switches on your system, simplifying front panel design.
+The 16-pin Crystalfontz WR-PWR-Y25 ATX power switch cable may be used for direct connection to the host's power supply. - □ Hardware watchdog can reset host on host software failure. - The CFA735-xxx-KR firmware support for the optional Crystalfontz CFA-FBSCAB (FB System Cooling Accessory Board).
+For more information, see Connect Optional Crystalfontz CFA-FBSCAB for Fans and Temperature Sensors (Pg.
+37) and the CFA-FBSCAB Data Sheet on our website.
+The combination of the CFA735 with the optional CFA-FBSCAB (CFA735+CFA-FBSCAB) allows: - Control up to four fans with RPM monitoring.
+Fail-safe fan power settings allows host to safely control four fans based on temperature. - Add up to 16 Crystalfontz WR-DOW-Y17 cables with DOW (Dallas One-Wire) DS18B20 temperature sensors.
+Monitor temperatures at up to 0.5°C absolute accuracy. - Available mounted in DS735, a SLED chassis that holds the display module, the optional (CFA-FBSCAB (FB System Cooling Accessory Board) and a 3.5-inch disk drive.
+Also available in a a 5.25-inch half-height drive bay mounting bracket.
+See Kit Configurations (Pg.
+14). - □ RoHS compliant. - □ Factories have ISO certification. - Product materials are in compliance with the regulations related to the EU Directive 2006/121/EC for Registration, Evaluation, Authorization and Restriction of Chemicals (REACH).